dsancheznet/mybrary/README.md

   cat db/mybrary_scheme.sql | sqlite3 db/mybrary.db
 ```

+### Permissions

+You must ensure that the webserver process has read and write privileges on the database file and on any subdirectory of `/data`.

-### Extracting covers from PDF files
+### Extracting covers from PDF files locally

-Here you have a little one-liner which is a complete bash script to be executed from **within `books` directory**
+Here you have a little one-liner which is a complete bash script to be executed from **within the `books` directory**

 ```
   for I in *.pdf; do if [ -f ../covers/${I/.pdf/.jpg} ]; then echo "$I alrteady has a cover"; else echo "Creating cover for $I"; convert $I[0] ../covers/${I/.pdf/.jpg}; fi; done;